kiedtl/finwe/doc/dampe.md

 ## Status

 The extension details, like Finwë itself, is beta and subject to change at any time.
 No other emulators are known to implement it.

+## Limitations

+In its current implementation, DAMPE will not help you if a device decides to overwrite your memory.